DannyNemer/dantil/README.md

 <a name="module_danny-util.count"></a>
 ### dannyUtil.count(label)
 Counts the number of times a section of code is reached, identified by `label`.
-Use `countEnd(label)` to print value.
+Use `dannyUtil.countEnd(label)` to print value.
+This is useful for profiling complex programs.

 **Kind**: static method of <code>[danny-util](#module_danny-util)</code>